nifle3/diplom_work/README.md

 # diplom_work

-I got an A for this final project.
+I got an 5 for this final project.